 A marvellous institution in itself, you do not need a reason to justify taking Afternoon Tea: wonderfully indulgent, it is one of the most pleasurable ways to spend what should be several unrushed hours, allowing gasps of excitement to escape out as both sweet and savoury goodies are presented.
 Continue reading “The joys of Afternoon Tea”

-A croissant is a food of utter joy and for me it is one of the greatest things both to bake and to eat.
-A crisp outer shell that rains flakes as you bite into it, revealing a honeycombed interior structure with a buttery flavour and a lovely, almost nutty aroma.
-In this post I offer top tips and a recipe I have fine-tuned during my quest to master croissants.
+A croissant is one of the greatest things both to bake and to eat.
+A crisp outer shell that rains flakes as you bite into it, revealing an open honeycombed interior structure with a buttery flavour and a lovely, almost nutty aroma.
+A joy!
 Continue reading “Croissants & related pastries”

 If you have ever wanted a fool-proof, yet accessible recipe for making macarons, this is the place to be!
 Whether you are a newcomer to these delighful treats, or if you have battled with perfecting macarons or you just want some ideas for macaron flavours, I am sure my tips and the recipe will help you make terrific macarons.
 Continue reading “Perfecting macarons – the queen of confections”

 I couldn’t resist making the Technical Challenge from the first episode on this new series of Bake Off.
 And this recipe really does give a rich, moist and oh-so-wicked sweet treat.
 Now, many episodes into this series, it is nice that the bakes remain interesting and often inspiring.